Bridgerton Film Locations & Royal England

 Our first major stop is the magnificent Castle Howard, one of England’s most spectacular stately homes and the filming location for Clyvedon Castle, the Duke of Hastings’ estate in Bridgerton.

 After our visit, we continue into the surrounding countryside to the picturesque village of Hovingham, widely regarded as one of North Yorkshire’s prettiest villages.
-With its honey-coloured stone cottages, traditional village green, and historic inn, Hovingham offers a wonderful contrast to the grandeur of Castle Howard.
+With its iconic stone cottages, traditional village green, and historic inn, Hovingham offers a wonderful contrast to the grandeur of Castle Howard.

 There is time here to enjoy a relaxed late lunch or afternoon refreshment, browse small independent shops, or simply soak up the peaceful village atmosphere that feels unchanged for generations.